MicrosoftDocs/AdaptiveCards/AdaptiveCards/get-started/Bots.md

 Adaptive Cards are a great fit for Bots.
 They let you author a card once and have it render beautifully inside multiple apps, like Skype\*, Microsoft Teams\*, your own website, and more.

+> [!NOTE]
-> **NOTE:** Skype and Microsoft Teams are not yet supported in the current preview, but we're working on it!
+> Skype and Microsoft Teams are not yet supported in the current preview, but we're working on it!
 Please see the Channel Status section below for details.

 ## Try it out